 Hunter Museum of American Art

-One trip and you’ll understand why it’s been called “The Best Little Zoo in America.”
+Just one visit is all it takes to understand why the Chattanooga Zoo has been called “The Best Little Zoo in America.”
 And it’s only getting better with recent additions like Deserts and Forests of the World, which includes cuddly Fennec Foxes and Meerkats as well as creepy naked mole rats and komodo dragons.
-The best part: a family of four can enter for less than $35 ($9.95 for adults, $6.95 for kids).
+The best part: a family of four can enter for less than $40 ($10.95 for adults, $7.95 for kids, FREE for kids 2 and under).

 Reflection Riding Arboretum and Nature Center

-Red wolfs, urban coyotes, bald eagles and barn owls are just a few of the animals you can encounter at this wildlife preserve, not to mention miles of hiking and biking trails.
-In fact there’s over 300 acres to explore, plus plenty of great picnic spots for only $10 per adult ($7 per child over 4).
+Red wolves, urban coyotes, bald eagles, and barn owls are just a few of the animals you can encounter at this wildlife preserve.
+In addition to to meeting a few furry friends, visitors can explore miles of hiking and biking trails, paddle down Lookout Creek, and check out the Discovery Treehouse.
+In fact, there’s over 300 acres to explore, plus plenty of great picnic spots for free (donations are accepted).

-Hiking, biking, caving and scenic drives are all possible at Raccoon Mountain.
-Raccoon Mountain Caverns will submerge you into a strange world of stalactites and flowstone, while a drive around Raccoon Mountain Reservoir offers impressive views of the city as well as the 12-billion-gallon manmade lake.
+Hiking, biking, caving, and scenic drives are all possible at Raccoon Mountain.
+Raccoon Mountain Caverns will submerge you into a strange world of stalactites and flowstone, while a drive around Raccoon Mountain Reservoir offers impressive views of the city as well as the 12 billion-gallon manmade lake.
 A tangle of hiking and biking trails surround the reservoir, offering cheap thrills for adventurous tourists.
-Speaking of cheap, everything is free except the caverns ($15.95 for adults, $8.95 for kids ages 5-12).
+Speaking of cheap, everything is free except the caverns ($17.95 for adults, $10.95 for kids ages 5-12).

 Coolidge Park is a must-see for budget travelers.
-Located on Chattanooga’s Northshore, it offers expansive green space bordering the river, an interactive water play fountain and $1 carousel rides for little ones and $5 rock climbing on “The Walnut Wall,” a 100-year-old limestone foundation for the Walnut Street Walking Bridge.
-Speaking of, you must walk across this landmark for the best view in the city.
+Located on Chattanooga’s Northshore, it offers expansive green space bordering the Tennessee River, an interactive water play fountain, and $1 carousel rides for little ones.
+If you're feeling adventurous, take a climb on “The Walnut Wall,” a 100-year-old limestone foundation for the Walnut Street Pedestrian Bridge.
+Speaking of, take a stroll across this landmark (it's one of the longest pedestrian bridges in the world!) for the best view in the city.

 We can’t claim the “Music City” title, but at least in Chattanooga we’re kind enough to share great tunes for FREE.
 Gratis concerts are held throughout the year showcasing talented acts from across the country.
-Nightfall occurs every Friday night, 7 to 10 p.m. from May through August.
-Another free summer concert series, Riverfront Nights falls on Saturdays in August and September and the Chattanooga Market features quality acts every Sunday of their season (April-November).
-Finally, bluegrass fans cannot miss the 3 Sisters Bluegrass Festival at Ross’ Landing, held every year in October.
+Nightfall occurs each Friday night from May through August.
+Another free summer concert series, Riverfront Nights falls on Saturdays in August and September and the Chattanooga Market features quality acts during the season (April-November).
+Finally, bluegrass fans cannot miss the 3 Sisters Bluegrass Festival at Ross’ Landing, held annually in October.

-This swank downtown bistro is decidedly not budget, but on Thursday nights beginning at 5 p.m., they offer Gulf oysters on the half shell for 50 cents each – a great way to feel upscale on a budget.
+This swanky downtown bistro is decidedly not budget, but on weekdays beginning at 5 p.m., they offer select oysters from all three seaboards for just $1 each – a great way to feel upscale on a budget.

-Located right in the heart of downtown, Mellow Mushroom regularly offers great deals like… Dinner and Movie Deal, tyke time
+Located right in the heart of downtown, Mellow Mushroom regularly offers great deals like $3 select pints on Tuesdays, weekday happy hour specials, and Dinner & a Movie deals.

 Big River Grille